 Most of us constantly carry on an internal dialogue.
 While talking to ourselves, we tend to miss the moment to moment awareness of life.
-Zen Meditation (zazen) brings us back into the moment, where our lives take place.
+Practicing meditation (zazen) brings us back into the moment, where our lives take place.
 The breath is central to this moment.
-In Zen Meditation the body, breath and heart-mind are brought together in one reality.
+In sitting meditation the body, breath and heart-mind are brought together in one reality.

 No matter which posture you use, the important points to practice are:

 - The spine is kept straight in a 90-degree angle to the floor.

 - The head is held so that the nose is in a straight line with the navel and hara (tanden), which is the physical and spiritual center of the body two inches straight down from the navel.
 The chin is tucked in slightly and the ears are in line with the shoulders.

 - The arms are held slightly loose at the side, as if one were holding an egg underneath each armpit – not loose enough to drop them, but not tight enough to break them.